hkurokawa/code-review-as-journey/presentation.md

 ^
 Discussing code format makes us exhausted.
-We had better share settings about coding style or code inspection in repository.
+We had better share settings about coding style or inspection rule in repository.
 Save your time with automation.
 Adding those settings to `gitignore` as below is helpful.